What is ecommerce?

 - B2C (business to consumer)

 - DTC/D2C (direct to consumer)

 Many merchants will use an ecommerce platform, such as Shopify or BigCommerce, to manage some or all of their ecommerce experience, including their website, domain name, checkout experiences, inventory management, credit card processing, and customer service.
-Alternatively, businesses can employ a headless commerce architecture, which allows for greater customization.
+Alternatively, businesses can reap the benefits of headless commerce architecture, which allows for greater customization.

 Benefits of this business model

 A major benefit of the ecommerce business model is its convenience and flexibility for both merchants and shoppers.
 Customers can shop for goods and services independently of geographical location and make purchases much more quickly without visiting a brick and mortar store.
 Additionally, completing purchases online allows businesses to collect customer data and shopping data, which they can use to reach new customers and personalize the customer journey, thus increasing brand awareness, brand loyalty, and average order value.